pinkpixel-dev/taskflow-mcp/OVERVIEW.md

 1. **Task File Path**: Set the `TASK_MANAGER_FILE_PATH` environment variable to specify where tasks should be stored (default: `~/Documents/tasks.json`)

 2. **MCP Configuration**: The `mcp_config.json` file defines how the MCP server should be launched, specifying that it should be run using `npx` with the `@pinkpixel-dev/taskflow-mcp` package.

+3. **System Prompts**: The `example-system-prompt.md` file provides example system prompts that can be added to AI assistants to ensure they consistently use the TaskFlow MCP tools according to the intended workflow.

 ## Usage Examples